-I absolutely love Sheet Masks.
-I adore the glossy, pretty packets offering me a hydrating skin treat in 15-30 minutes.
+I absolutely adore using Sheet Masks.
+I get rather excited when opening the individual glossy packets offering me a hydrating skin treat in 15-30 minutes.
 Obviously there are some that are very expensive and some that are sensibly priced, so lets take a look at some of my favourites and how they actually work.

 Sheet masks are face-shaped sheets soaked in a hydrating solution that can contain different actives.
 The sheet is made up of variety of materials including papers, foil, fibres or gel/biocellulose types.
 They originated in Korea, and extremely popular.